Today I’m going to show you a step-by-step process, a tutorial, for learning how to do email marketing for a small business the right way.

 A/B split testing will be one of the keys to your success, but it’s an in depth discussion that’s a next step for you.
 I do offer a step-by-step guide on how apply A/B split testing to your email marketing if you’re interested.

-Now You Know The Simple Math That Will Help You Make Your Email Marketing Successful.
+Now You Know The Simple Math That Will Help You Make Email Marketing For A Small Business Successful.
 Great Job!

 Day 3 – Autoresponders (Putting your email marketing on auto pilot)